chaudhryjunaid/rcfiles/README.md

 Collection of rcfiles configured according to my preferences

 ## Configs provided
-- zsh
+- zsh customizations as zshrc.custom intended to be sourced at the end of the main .zshrc file
-- git
+- gitconfig
-- vim
+- vimrc
+- zprofile that includes homebrew and path configuration